-Director of Sector Programs
+Senior Director of Career Programs

-Head of Marketing and Communications
+Head of Marketing and Communications for Networks

 Born in Zimbabwe and living in South Africa, Miriro is a seasoned publishing editor and communications specialist, having worked with leading brands in financial services, corporate travel and entrepreneurship.
 Passionate about Africa’s development, Miriro is also a dynamic marketing strategist with 14 years experience working with startups and global multinational corporations.

 As the Head of Marketing and Communications, Miriro will bring the Network’s mission to life, and lead the way in building a strong Marketing and Communications engine, which will support ALA’s strategic priority of “Unleashing the Network”.
 She enjoys tackling complex strategic challenges in the passion-to-entrepreneurship pipeline, particularly focused on the implications of 4th Industrial Revolution and workforce automation.